-Out of State Resident.
-A person who lives in the United States, but not in the state of Missouri.

-International Resident.
-A foreign national who is in the United States on an approved student visa status.
+Out of State Resident (Non Resident).
+A person who lives in the United States, but not in the state of Missouri, or a foreign national who is in the United States on an approved student visa status.

 Resident Status

 Adult Student.
 If a nonresident adult student provides sufficient proof of the establishment of a domicile within the district, then that student will be considered a district resident at the next enrollment.